Shop Subscribe

 In a STEAM lesson, technology becomes a prominent tool.
 Elementary students are utilizing simple graphics programs to create art, but STEAM goes much further than that.
 A typical STEAM project would also require the creation of visual representations of the data generated through an interdisciplinary math or science project.
 The activity of communicating project data in a creative manner enables better communication to a group.

-Graphic artists are not only using technology in their daily lives – they are often creating technology themselves!
+Graphic artists are not only using technology in their daily lives but often creating technology themselves!

 Computer science and programming often finds itself at the crossroads between data and art.
 Students that can demonstrate computer programming skills to resolve problems as part of a vigorous STEAM curriculum will enjoy a bright future.